 2. Share exact maps location of the venue

 This is a chief advantage of adding QR Code to your invitations.
-It helps you share exact Google maps location of the venue without designing or printing the map on invitations.
+It helps you share the exact Google maps location of the venue without designing or printing the map on invitations.

-Event QR Code, when scanned, gives your guests the option to add event to their calendar.
+Event QR Code, when scanned, gives your guests the option to add the event to their calendar.
 It will give them a reminder as the event date approaches.